 The IBM Watson Studio and Watson Knowledge Catalog apps are designed for collaboration among many users.
 After you activate the apps, you can add users to your IBM Cloud account so that they can share services and resources that are provisioned for the account.

-As the account owner, here’s what you need to do in IBM Cloud to finish setting up IBM Watson apps:
+As the account owner, here’s what you need to do to finish setting up IBM Watson apps:

-- Provision an IBM Cloud Object Storage service for the account.
+- In IBM Cloud: Provision an IBM Cloud Object Storage service for the account.
 All applications IBM Watson require an IBM Cloud Object Storage instance, but you need to provision only one instance.

 - In IBM Cloud: Add non-administrative users to the account and assign user roles so that they can access the account’s resources.

 Step 1: Provision an IBM Cloud Object Storage instance for the account in IBM Cloud

 - Log in to your IBM Cloud account.
 Make sure you’re logged in to the account and organization that you want to use for IBM Watson applications.

 - Go to the IBM Cloud Object Storage page.